camel-tooling/camel-idea-plugin/readme.md

 > - Press next and finish
 > - Open the "Module Settings" and select the tab "Plug-in Deployment"
 > - Make sure the path to the "META-INF/plugin.xml" point to the "src/main/resources/" directory

+#### Running for the plug-in with previous versions of IDEA

+The plugin is tested with `IDEA 2016.2` or newer, but if you want to try with a older version you can follow this guide

+> - Download the latest zip file from [releases](https://github.com/davsclaus/camel-idea-plugin/releases)
+> - Unzip the the file with `unzip -x camel-idea-plugin-<version>.zip`
+> - Unzip the file with `unzip -x camel-idea-plugin/lib/camel-idea-plugin-<version>.jar -d camel-idea-plugin-<version>-SNAPSHOT/`
+> - Edit the file `camel-idea-plugin-<version>-SNAPSHOT/META-INF/plug-in.xml` and change the `<idea-version since-build="162.0"/> to match the version of your IDEA
+> - Zip the JAR file you have changed `cd camel-idea-plugin-<version>-SNAPSHOT; zip -r -X ../camel-idea-plugin/lib/camel-idea-plugin-<version>-SNAPSHOT.jar *`
+> - Zip the complete plugin again `cd ../camel-idea-plugin/; zip -r -X ../camel-idea-plugin-<version-newversion>.zip *`
+> - Install the plugin from disk in IDEA preferences

 ### Running and debugging the plugin from source